AnyBody/ammr/Docs/body/thoracic_model.md

 ```

 :::{note}
-**Planned for AMMR 4.0:** The model is scheduled to be released together with AMMR 4.0.
-But a beta release will be available on GitHub when AMMR 3.0 comes out.
+**Planned for AMMR 4.0:** The model is scheduled to be released together with AMMR 4.0, but is available on GitHub at https://github.com/anybody/ammr.
 Otherwise, for early access please [contact us](mailto:sales@anybodytech.com).
 :::